Echoes Beyond Points: Unleashing the Power of Raw Radar Data in Multi-modality Fusion: Experiments

 \subsection{Comparison of Different Modalities}

 To further study the effects of different modalities, we change the input format indicated in Figure \ref{data_vis} and corresponding backbones, and test with and without image modality.
-Table \ref{modalities} presents the results, and our findings are listed as follows.
+Table \ref{modalities} presents the results, more results on KRadar can be found in our appendix, and our findings are listed as follows.

 \textbf{Comparing single-modality results} It is not surprising that LiDAR ranks first while the camera is the worst in terms of AP.
 Though poor in depth estimation, the camera has excellent angular resolution, which is beneficial for LET-BEV-AP.
 It achieves comparable results with radar in LET-BEV-AP.
-Besides, without the guidance of image, the radar-only network gets better performance as more hand-crafted post-processing is involved.
-However, their metrics still lag far from LiDAR.
+Besides, without the guidance of image, the radar-only network gets better performance as more hand-crafted post-processing are involved.
+However, their metrics still lag far from those of LiDAR.

 \textbf{Comparing multi-modality with single modality} The power of radar data is released by fusing with image.
 No matter in what data format, all the radar raw representations gain around 30 points improvement by fusing with images.
 By combining image and range-time data, we obtain BEV AP that is only 0.03 less than that of LiDAR only method.
 And the LET-BEV-AP and long-range detection ability are even better.
 We argue that it is mainly because images provide enough clues to decode the essential information from raw radar representation.